tommybazar/TBRaymarchProject/Readme.md

 # Volume Rendering (Raymarching) Plugin Showcase Project for Unreal Engine
-Allows volume rendering of .MHD data with Unreal Engine.
+Allows volumetric rendering of DICOM and .MHD data with Unreal Engine.

 Uses https://github.com/tommybazar/TBRaymarcherPlugin as a submodule providing all the functionality.